-The latest EDDYSTONE production The '620' DESIGNED
+The latest EDDYSTONE production The '670' MA ROCOLVOR

-The Eddystone ' 670' receiver is primarily intended for personal use on board ship, and in view of this The Eddystone '670' receiver is primarily intended for personal use on board ship, and in view of this has been designed for operation on either AC or DC supplies of from 100 to 110 volts or 200 to 250 volts.
-Particular attention has been given to the performance of the receiver on the short waves as for long periods these will often be the sole medium for broadcast reception.
-The '670' complies with safety regulations and careful attention has been paid to the Insulation throughout.
-The circuit is a 7 valve superheterodyne, tuning from 10 to 51.7 metres and 110 to 575 metres.
-A high grade Internal speaker is used, which can be disconnected and headphones substituted to avoid disturbing ied, which can be disconnected and headphones substituted to avoid discount.

-The receiver is robustly constructed and suitable for service in the tropics.
-The sleeping personnel. sleeping personnel.
-The receiver is rooustry constructed and softened for service in the cropies.
-The mains filter (Cat.
+The Eddystone '670' receiver is primarily intended for personal use on board ship, and in view of this has been designed for operation on either AC or DC supplies of from 100 to 110 volts or 200 to 250 dystone '670' receiver is primarily intended to perform 100 to 110 voits or 200 to 200 and designed for operation on either AC or DC supplies of from 100 to 110 voits or 200 to 200 Particular attention has been given to the performance of the receiver on the short waves as a consider those will often be the sole medium for broadcast reception.
+The '670' complies for long periods these will often be the sole medium for broadcast reception. with safety regulations and careful attention has been paid to the Insulation throughout. is a 7 valve superheterodyne, tuning from 10 to 51.7 metres and 110 to 575 metres.
+A high grade internal speaker is used, which can be disconnected and headphones substituted to avoid disturbing ed, which can be disconnected and headphones substituted to around the tropics.
+A The receiver is robustly constructed and suitable for service in the tropics.
+A sleeping personnel. mains filter (Cat.
 No. 732) is available for reducing interference from ship's electrical plant.
 The Eddystone special ship's aerial (Cat.
-No. 731) ensures high efficiency, and this together with the mains The Eddystone : 670 ' Receiver is at present available for Marine Export and Overseas Markets only.
+No. 731) ensures high efficiency, and this together with the mains The Eddystone ' 670' Receiver is at present available for Marine Export and Overseas Markets only.

 Price: £37 IOs.
-Od. (ex Works) Mains Filter: £2 10s.
-0d Aerial : £2 12s.
-6d.
+Od. (ex Works)

+Mains Filter: £2 10s.
+0d.
+Aerial : £2 12s, 6d.
-Send for illustrated brochure and name and address of nearest supplier to:

-STRATTON & CO.
-LTD., ALVECHURCH ROAD, WEST HEATH, BIRMINGHAM, 31
+Send for illustrated brochure and name and address of nearest supplier to: STRATTON & CO.
+LTD..
+ALVECHURCH ROAD.
+WEST HEATH, BIRMINGHAM, 31